lufi2544/IshakBuildTool/README.md

 # IshakBuildTool
 This is a Build Tool that has the prupose of Building the development enviroment for my game Engine called IshakEngine.

+**NOTE: Still work in progress**, the basic architechture is planned, but can be changed along the implementation.

 ## Motivation
 I have opted for C# for 2 main reasons: